 When looking to purchase your first vehicle, it’s important to be somewhat familiar with the different vehicle platforms.
 The platform is like the skeleton of the vehicle.
 Different vehicles on the same platform will share many of the same parts and upgrade parts designed for a platform will often work for most vehicles on that platform.
 There are dozens of different RC vehicle platforms at all different scales, but most of our inventory is for 5 main platforms: Baja, LT/SLT, F5, and Primal Dragster.

-The LT & SLT platforms both most of the same parts, so we tend to group them together.
-The LT is a truck platform and the SLT is the buggy version of the platform, which are the two vehicle types you cna find on this platform.
+The LT & SLT platforms both share most of the same parts, so we tend to group them together.
+The LT is a truck platform and the SLT is the buggy version of the platform, which are the two vehicle types you can find on this platform.
 This platform is the second most popular of the fifth scale platforms behind the Baja.
-The Rovan LT & SLT, King Motor X2, and LOSI 5ive vehicles all are based on this platform and most parts between those vehicles should be interchangeable.
+The Rovan LT & SLT, King Motor X2, 30 Degree North DTT, and LOSI 5ive vehicles are all based on this platform and most parts between those vehicles should be interchangeable.